This excellent article from Alex Tarnava, inventor of our AlkaWay Hydrogen tablets give everything you need to know about his dissolvable H2 tablets.

 The question of whether or not hydrogen water has side effects is one of the most commonly asked questions we get, as well as the question with one of the most important answers to know.

-Unfortunately, we’re not yet clear on what are the side effects of hydrogen water.
-Researching this question was a part of a book chapter I recently wrote (soon to be published) for a major publisher.
 For this project, I documented all reported potential side effects of hydrogen water, as well as its safety profile.

 Reported Hydrogen Water Side Effects

-When I finished writing the book chapter in March 2019, there were 79 human publications that utilized molecular hydrogen therapy, in which a total of 1676 participants were involved.
+In March 2019, there were 79 human publications that utilized molecular hydrogen therapy, in which a total of 1676 participants were involved.

-..that has been reported in more than a single participant is loose stool/diarrhea, with four participants reporting events at a frequency of 0.2% in the clinical research published.
+..that has been reported in more than a single participant is loose stool/diarrhea, with 4 participants reporting events at a frequency of 0.2% in the clinical research published.
 Another similar adverse event was reported citing increased frequency of bowel movement.
-It is important to note that four of these five events were reported in a single trial of only 20 participants, in which a magnesium rod was used.
+It’s important to note that four of these five events were reported in a single trial of only 20 participants, in which a magnesium rod was used.
 The literature reports virtually no magnesium entering the water, which may or may not be correct.

 Increased exhaled hydrogen has been linked to irritable bowel syndrome.1